ComplexSec/tryhackme/Common Linux Privesc/notes.md

 	### Crontab contents

 	Cron is used to schedule commands at a specific time.
-Scheduled commands/tasks are knwon as *cron jobs*.
+Scheduled commands/tasks are known as *cron jobs*.
 The `crontab` command creates a crontab file containing commands and instructions for the cron daemon to execute.